-- Education, Outreach, and Communication (Existing, new elements) Increases protection and appreciation of sanctuary resources by building greater public understanding, engagement, and stewardship throughout our highly diverse coastal communities. - Marine Spatial Planning (New) Seeks to balance uses and protections of sanctuary resources and improve scientific understanding. - Maritime Heritage (Existing, new elements) Inventorying, locating, surveying4, and monitoring historic shipwrecks and those posing potential threats to sanctuary resources; and characterizing and protecting maritime heritage resources. - Operations and Administration (Existing, new elements) Addresses the necessary operations and administration activities required for implementation of an effective program, including identifying staffing, infrastructure needs, and operational improvements. - Research and Monitoring (Existing, new elements) Assesses changes in species, habitats, and ecosystem processes, to better characterize and understand the sanctuary ecosystem, and support ecosystem-based management, resource protection, and education.
+- Education, Outreach, and Communication (Existing, new elements) Increases protection and appreciation of sanctuary resources by building greater public understanding, engagement, and stewardship throughout our highly diverse coastal communities. - Maritime Heritage (Existing, new elements) Inventories, locates, surveys,8 and monitors historic shipwrecks and those posing potential threats to sanctuary resources; and characterizes and protects maritime heritage resources. - Operations and Administration (Existing, new elements) Addresses the necessary operations and administration activities required for implementation of an effective program, including identifying staffing, infrastructure needs, and the incorporation of diversity, equity, and inclusion in improved sanctuary operations. - Research and Monitoring (Existing, new elements) Assesses changes in species, habitats, and ecosystem processes, to better characterize and understand the sanctuary ecosystem, and support ecosystem-based management, resource protection, and education. - Resource Protection (Existing, new elements) Seeks to protect and restore the biological, historical, and cultural resources in the sanctuary.